Sinbadsoft/Chirper/README.md

 - convert views from Web Forms view engine to Razor view engine (IN PROGRESS)
 - clean up behavior of "In Reply To"
-- integrate Twitter bootstrap presentation framework
+- integrate Twitter bootstrap presentation framework into this application
-- use Autofac for Dependency Injection
+- use something like Autofac for Dependency Injection
 - keep working to clone Twitter using Cassandra and other NoSQL technologies
-- do some analytics using hadoop
+- do some analytics using Hadoop

 * Original License:
 Copyright � Chaker Nakhli 2010